antonislilis/roadcubeApi/README.md

 ## Testing Api With Postman

-Inside the roadCubeApi.zip there is a collection for Postman.
-Import this and you will be able to have all endpoints in order to test the api.
+Inside the roadCubeApi.zip there is a collection and environment for Postman.
+Import those files in Postman and you will be able to have all endpoints and global variables in order to test the api.
 [Instructions on how to setup and import collection in postman](https://developer.ft.com/portal/docs-start-install-postman-and-import-request-collection)